Naturality and mapping class groups in Heegaard Floer homology: Heegaard Floer homology

-\begin{proof} Naturality of the continuation map under juxtaposition is standard in Floer theory; this particular version is due to Ozsv\'ath and Szab\'o \cite[Lemma~2.12]{OS06:HolDiskFour}.
 Equation~\eqref{eqn:gamma-psi} follows from commutativity of the continuation and triangle maps.
-Indeed, by results of Ozsv\'ath and Szab\'o~\cite[Theorem~2.3]{OS06:HolDiskFour}, \cite[Theorem 8.14]{OS04:HolomorphicDisks}, if $(\S,\alphas,\betas,\gammas)$ is an admissible triple, $\betas \sim \gammas$, and $\betas'$ is an exact Hamiltonian translate of $\betas$ such that $(\S,\alphas,\betas',\gammas)$ is also admissible, then there is a commutative diagram
+Indeed, if $(\S,\alphas,\betas,\gammas)$ is an admissible triple, and $\betas'$ is a Hamiltonian translate of $\betas$ such that $(\S,\alphas,\betas',\gammas)$ is also admissible, then the last commutative diagram in~\cite[Theorem~2.3]{OS06:HolDiskFour} is